From applying for an e-Visa to extending your stay, here's what you need to know about entry requirements for India.

 You'll probably need a visa to go to India

-Almost everyone needs a visa to visit India, but for most nationalities, tourist visas are easy to obtain online or through your local Indian embassy or consulate.
-Citizens of 166 countries – including most nations in the EU and EEA, the UK, the US, Australia and New Zealand, and many countries in Asia, Africa, the Middle East and Latin America – can apply for an e-Visa before traveling via a simple online form.
+Almost everyone needs a visa to visit India, but for most nationalities, tourist visas are easy to obtain, either online or through an Indian embassy or consulate.
+Citizens of 172 countries – including most nations in the EU and EEA, the UK, the US, Canada, Australia and New Zealand, and many countries in Asia, Africa, the Middle East and Latin America – can apply for an e-Visa before traveling via a simple online form.

 Applying online is the most hassle-free way to obtain a visa

 The Indian government’s online e-Visa portal can be used to apply for tourist visas, business visas, and visas for medical treatment and attending conferences.
-The cost and duration of the visa vary depending on your nationality, and you may need to show proof of return travel arrangements and sufficient funds to support yourself during your trip.
+The cost and duration of the visa varies depending on your nationality and the class of visa, and you'll need to upload a digital photo.
+You may also need to show proof of return travel arrangements and sufficient funds to support yourself during your trip.

 Rules for non-tourist visas can be complex.
 Business travelers usually need to provide letters of introduction from Indian companies and organizations that they plan to meet.
-Assuming you meet the requirements, business visas are usually valid for multiple entries over the space of one year.
+Assuming you meet the requirements, business visas are usually valid for a year and allow multiple entries, with a stay of up to 180 days on each visit.

 Working for an Indian company is more complicated.
-You’ll need an employment visa and a work permit, and most people need a firm job offer and assistance from an Indian employer to complete the paperwork.
+You’ll need an employment visa and a work permit – in most cases, this means you need a firm job offer and assistance from an Indian employer to complete the paperwork.
 As with all visa requirements, the situation is subject to change; contact your local Indian embassy or consulate for the most up-to-date information.

 Applying for a tourist e-Visa is fairly straightforward

 To apply for an Indian e-Visa, visit the government’s official e-Visa portal.
-You’ll need to upload a digital passport-style photo and copies of your passport ID pages, and pay the visa fee, which varies depending on your nationality.
+You’ll need to upload a digital passport-style photo and copies of your passport ID pages, and pay the visa fee, which varies depending on your nationality and the duration of the visa.

 They’re also valid for entry via the designated seaports at Mumbai, Chennai, Kochi, New Mangalore and Mormugao (in Goa).